HamadKhushik/UCSD-Text-Editor/README.md

 Linked list
 ------------
-Linked List is implemented with all the methods and tests
+Linked List is implemented from scratch with all the methods and tests

 Markov text genertion
 -----------------------